sunnyvale-it/covid-19-italy-dashboard/README.md

 After all the containers are started, point your browser at http://\<docker host\> (in most cases http://localhost)

-After having accessed Grafana using your favoured browser, select the dashboard **COVID-19 Italy status** to display all the panels as shown below:
+After having accessed Grafana using your favorite browser, select the dashboard **COVID-19 Italy status** to display all the panels as shown below:

 ![alt](img/home.png)